 Q1: I am divorced/separated, and my spouse/ex-spouse has care and control of my child.
 Can face-to-face access arrangements continue?

 Private face-to-face access arrangements are generally allowed.
 However, please keep movement and travel to a minimum to lower the risk of transmission across different households, if they are in accordance with the latest measures put in place by the government.

 Q2: I am separated/ divorced, and the Court had ordered Supervised Exchange/Supervised Visitation (SESV) services to assist me in having face-to-face contacts with my child.
 Can this arrangement continue?

 A: Safe management measures are in place at all Divorce Support Specialist Agencies (DSSAs) and Strengthening Families Programme@Family Service Centres (FAM@FSCs) to safeguard the health and safety of all staff and clients.

 Both the DSSAs and FAM@FSCs, in accordance with the prevailing government safe management measures, may conduct session(s) remotely, have a combination of both remote and face-to-face and online access sessions.
 During periods where safe management measures are heightened to minimise the risk of transmission of COVID-19, online access sessions would be the default.

-DSSAs will be contacting their clients accordingly on the arrangements.
+DSSAs will contact their clients accordingly on the arrangements.

 Disagreement on access

 Q3: My ex-spouse is denying me access to my child.
 He/she is worried about the general risk of transmission of COVID-19.
 What can I do to see my child?

 Q4: I am divorced/separated.
-What can I do if my ex-spouse and I disagree on access matters during this circuit breaker period?
+What can I do if my ex-spouse and I disagree on access matters during this period?

 Q5: My ex-spouse and I quarrel about access arrangements all the time.
-It has become worse during this circuit breaker period.
+It has become worse during this period.
 I do not want to continue this and prefer to cut him/her off and take care of my child myself.
 Can I do it?

 Q6: I am worried about allowing my ex-spouse to have face-to-face access to my child as I live with my elderly parents.
 What can I do?